na-na-hi/renget/archive/c7bfn5.md

 Allen flicked the lever on the console up once, watching as the windshield wipers cleared a stray leaf.
 His eyes snapped back to the road, watching it as if it might disappear in the mess of autumn leaves.

-“There’s more space in the back, Kess, you look like a can of sardines,”  He jabbed.
+“There’s more space in the back, Kess, you look like a can of sardines,” he jabbed.

 “I like being up here, it’s easier to talk with you,” His companion, a large Daxy packed into a combat vest and a large leather coat, parried back.
 She gave what she considered a disarming smile to the disgruntled driver.
 Allen went quiet at that, tapping the brakes at a bend in the canyon road.